facelessuser/coloraide/docs/src/markdown/api/index.md

 Description

--   Force normalization of a color's channels by cleaning up channels that setting hue to undefined if the color is achromatic. if `undef` is set to `#!py False`, the hue normalization step (setting hue to undefined) will be skipped.
+-   Force normalization of a color's channels by cleaning up channels that setting hue to undefined if the color is achromatic. if `nans` is set to `#!py False`, the hue normalization step (setting hue to undefined) will be skipped.
     Normalize modifies the current color in place.

 Parameters

 -
     Parameters | Defaults      | Description
     ---------- | ------------- | -----------
-    `undef`    | `#!py True`   | Perform hue normalization (setting hue to undefined if the color is achromatic).
+    `nans`    | `#!py True`    | Perform hue normalization (setting hue to undefined if the color is achromatic).

 Return